 Private projects originate mainly from the EU Member States and the countries of the former Yugoslavia.
-In the period between 2005 and 2016 the largest foreign investments came from Austria, Croatia and Serbia.
+In the period between 2005 and 2020 the largest foreign investments came from Austria, Croatia and Serbia.
 Due to cultural ties to the Arab World, Bosnia and Hercegovina witnessed increased inflow of funds from this region with several projects delivered or underway in the entertainment, hotel and real estate industries.
 In the recent years the presence of Chinese investors in B&H increased following the New silk road agenda of the Chinese government.
-Several projects have been delivered or announced, particularly in the energy sector, including construction of Thermal power stations Tuzla 7 and Stanari.

 BDK Advokati in Bosnia and Herzegovina

 Our B&H journey started in 2006 when our Belgrade office advised the Government of Republika Srpska on the successful privatization sale of Telekom Srpske to Telekom Srbija.
 We continued advising clients on various projects in that country, such as the financing of the development of the Thermal Power Plant Stanari, British American Tobacco acquisition of the assets of Fabrika Duhana Sarajevo, acquisition of Telemach by BC Partners, acquisition of Ledo Frozen Food Portfolio by Nomad Foods.

-In 2014, with an increasing number of B&H mandates, we opened an office in Banja Luka.
-The office is fully integrated in the firm, a testament to our one-firm policy.
+Our office in Banja Luka is fully integrated in the firm, a testament to our one-firm policy.